-If members are not showing another animal in showmanship, they must exhibit their gaming animal in showmanship.
+If members are using a different animal in gaming and not their equitation/showmanship animal, they must exhibit their gaming animal in gaming showmanship.
 The same horse must be used in all gaming events.

 Members who qualify in at least one Western Gaming event with a qualifying time, may choose one additional Western Gaming event in which to participate.
-(This is a trial for 2 years, beginning 2019)

-2021 Oregon 4-H State Western Gaming Qualifying Times
+2023 Oregon 4-H State Western Gaming Qualifying Times